 From left: Susan Dentzer, President And CEO, Network For Excellence In Health Innovation; Taha Kass-Hout, MD, MS, Amazon; Karley Yoder, Product Manager, GE Healthcare; Manu Tandon, Chief Information Officer, Beth Israel Deaconess Medical Center; and Arien Malec, SVP R&D, Network, Change Healthcare.

-Data science is quickly becoming a key component in supporting a digitally-enhanced, data-driven healthcare industry.
-Healthcare organizations are leveraging novel machine learning capabilities and solutions for clinical applications and are achieving more accurate and efficient results to improve outcomes for their patients.
+Data science is quickly becoming a key component in supporting a digitally enhanced, data-driven healthcare industry.
+Healthcare organizations are leveraging novel machine learning capabilities and solutions for clinical applications and achieving more accurate and efficient results to improve patient outcomes.

 Education session: Using Machine Learning to Drive Innovation-Driven Healthcare

-Across a number of modalities (image, voice, etc.), machine learning and artificial intelligence are being applied to a variety of tasks in healthcare to derive new actionable insights from the growing amount of structured and unstructured data in clinical settings to support precision health.
+Across a number of modalities (image, voice, etc.), machine learning and artificial intelligence are being applied to various tasks in healthcare to derive new actionable insights from the growing amount of structured and unstructured data in clinical settings and support precision health.